 The decking are the boards that you actually walk on when you are on a deck.
 Again, pressure treated lumber is the most commonly employed choice here do to material cost and availability, ease of installation and consumer familiarity.
 There are other decking materials that are gaining in popularity and the main of of these is composite lumber.
-Companies like TimberTech and Trex are making composite decking.
+There are many companies now making composite decking.
 The basic process for making this product involves mixing a post-industry wood byproduct with a plastic epoxy resin, basically sawdust and glue.
 While the first few iterations of this product may have had some flaws, composite decking is definitely come of age with a product that is strong, durable and easy to maintain.

 What’s the difference between a deck and a porch?

 A covered deck is commonly called a porch and adds a level of usefulness to your outdoor room.
 Now the space can be enjoyed even when it’s raining and many porches are used to cover the entry door to a home so that the owner doesn’t have to stand in the rain while trying to get in.
 Porches are commonly framed with some type of post and beam structure but adding exposed timber rafters or purlins makes a strong decorating statement.
 One challenge can be getting wood species and stains to match but generally a skilled painter will be able to conquer this obstacle.